InsanityCheck/LLamaArcFinetune/README.md

 We convert each of these problems into a simple text format, making sure that there are no tokenization issues.
 This is done by simply representing the matrix as a string and adding linebreaks for each new row.
 We additionally specify if a given matrix is an input or an output, and clearly mark the beginning and end of each example.

 ![](README_files/arc 1.png)

-#### Training
+### Training

-Using only the input-output examples for each Problem, we then finetune our model using 1-2 epochs on the collected data.
-To save some computation time and VRAM we use the unsloth library, which is easy to install:
+We want to train our model on the input-output examples for each Problem.
+We aim for 3 epochs of training, as we want the model to learn the patterns in the data, but not overfit.

----
+In order to do so, we opt to use the unsloth library, which claims fast training times for LoRA adapters.

 ##### Setup

 Create and activate a virtual environment: